 08 May The Distributed Teams Support Series Part VII – Finding Your Operational Rhythm

-As the main dust settles, even if other particles arise, this is about finding your team’s specific workflow and getting your people, no matter where they are located in an operational rhythm.
-So how do you go about achieving this as a people leader?
+As the main dust settles, even if other particles arise, this is about finding your team’s specific workflow and getting your people, no matter where they are located with remote work in an operational rhythm.
+So how do you go about achieving this as a people leader of remote teams?

 1. Keep What Matters At The Centre